holmesrichards/clock/README.md

 At the left, if the clock is running, there is a dot that flashes once per beat.

-At the lower left is also shown the tempo submode, INT or MM; see below.
+At the lower left is also shown the tempo submode, INC or MM; see below.

 In this mode, while the internal clock is enabled:

 * Turning the encoder clockwise or counterclockwise raises or lowers the tempo.
 * Tapping the tactile button sets the tempo to match the time between the last two taps.
 * Short pressing the encoder stops or restarts the clock.
-* A long encoder press switches between INT and MM submodes.
+* A long encoder press switches between INC and MM submodes.
 * A long tactile button press switches to **set mode**.

 If the external clock is enabled, the display shows "EXTERNAL", and only long tactile presses are handled.